Nobody has ever said that the tax code is easy to understand.

 1. The Self-Employment Tax Deduction

 The first tax deduction that all freelancers need to make sure they used is the self-employment tax deduction.
 With W2 jobs, this employment tax is split between the employee and the company.
+A self-employed or a freelancer needs to be well-versed on the deductions they are paying, most especially during tax season.

 Because freelancers are self-employed, they act as both the employer and the employee.
 Therefore, they are essentially paying this tax twice.